-Whether you’re staying home, or on the frontline, you can easily weave this quick Pilates workout into your daily routine.
-It focuses on back mobility and glute strength, which is particularly important if you’re spending more time sat down.
+This quick Pilates workout focuses on back mobility and glute strength, which is particularly important if you spend a lot of time sat down.

 The class is split into 6 exercises, some of which you can modify for more of a challenge.
 There’s also a relaxation section at the end, which you can enjoy for as long as you like.